survivejs/webpack-book/manuscript/developing/02_development_server.md

 ## **webpack-plugin-serve**

 [webpack-plugin-serve](https://www.npmjs.com/package/webpack-plugin-serve) (WPS) is a third-party plugin that wraps the logic required to update the browser into a webpack plugin.
-Underneath it relies on webpack's watch mode, and it builds on top of that while implementing **Hot Module Replacement** (HMR) and other features seen in the **official solution provided for webpack (AS: which one do you mean here?
-WDS or --watch?)**.
+Underneath it relies on webpack's watch mode, and it builds on top of that while implementing **Hot Module Replacement** (HMR) and other features seen in WDS.

 WPS also supports webpack's multi-compiler mode (i.e., when you give an array of configurations to it) and a status overlay.

-**AS: if it's based on --watch, does it mean it works on disk files and slower than WDS?**

-**AS: worth mentioning this info from the docs: This module requires an Active LTS Node version (v10.0.0+).
-The client scripts in this module require browsers which support async/await.
-Users may also choose to compile the client script via an appropriately configured Babel webpack loader for use in older browsers.**
+Given webpack's watch mode emits to the file system by default, WPS provides an option for [webpack-plugin-ramdisk](https://www.npmjs.com/package/webpack-plugin-ramdisk) to write to the RAM instead.
+Using the option improves performance while avoiding excessive writes to the file system.

 T> Learn more about HMR in the _Hot Module Replacement_ appendix.
 Applying it won't be necessary to complete the tutorial, though.

+W> WPS requires an Active LTS version of Node to work.
+The attached client scripts have been written with modern browsers in mind (`async`/`await`).
+It's possible to transpile them for older browsers, though.

 ### Getting started with **webpack-plugin-serve**